 - That's All, Folks!: Yeah, it still has brains on it.

-- Vomit Indiscretion Shot: Emily has said on Q&A segments that if Michael happens to catch her vomiting onscreen, it will make it to the final episode because it is part of the job sometimes.
-Michael has even said that he awaits the day when Emily vomits out the sides of her mask.
+- Vomit Indiscretion Shot: Emily has said on Q&A segments that if Michael or any of her cinematographers happens to catch her vomiting onscreen, it will make it to the final episode because it is part of the job sometimes.
+Michael even said that he awaits the day when Emily vomits out the sides of her mask.